WSDOT/BEToolbox/Readme.md

 * GirComp - computes the geometric section properties of a built-up or rolled steel section with a composite concrete slab.
 * PGStable - analyzes precast-prestressed girders for lateral stability.
 * Spectra - generates a design response spectra.
 * UltCol - computes axial/bending interaction for a circular reinforced concrete column.
+* * BrgCalc - analyzes rectangular elastomeric bearing pads.

 BEToolbox tools have a plug-in architecture.
 This makes it easy for third-parties to easily add new tools.
 See BEToolboxToolExample for details.